 SANTA CLARA, Calif., Aug.
-07, 2018 (GLOBE NEWSWIRE) -- Telenav®, Inc. (NASDAQ:TNAV), a leading provider of connected car and location-based services, today released its financial results for the fourth fiscal quarter ended June 30, 2018 by issuing this press release and posting a quarterly letter to stockholders on its website.
-Please visit Telenav’s investor relations website at http://investor.telenav.com to view the Q4 and fiscal 2018 financial results and letter to stockholders.
+8, 2019 -- Telenav®, Inc. (NASDAQ:TNAV), a leading provider of connected car and location-based services, today released its financial results for the fourth fiscal quarter and fiscal year ended June 30, 2019.
+In connection with this announcement, the company also posted a quarterly letter to stockholders on its website.
+Please visit Telenav’s investor relations website at http://investor.telenav.com to view the financial results and letter to stockholders.

-Financial Highlights for the fourth quarter ended June 30, 2018
+Financial Highlights for the Fourth Quarter and Fiscal Year Ended June 30, 2019

 Recent Business Highlights